Rathaus / Kulturhaus Babelsberg

 2. May 2024

-The Babelsberg Town Hall is visible at dusk from the platform of the Babelsberg S-Bahn station.
+The town hall of Babelsberg is visible from the platform of the Babelsberg S-Bahn station at dusk.